dgroomes/my-software/mac-os/MACOS_SETUP.md

       ln -s /Applications/Docker.app/Contents/Resources/etc/docker.bash-completion /usr/local/etc/bash_completion.d/docker
       ln -s /Applications/Docker.app/Contents/Resources/etc/docker-compose.bash-completion /usr/local/etc/bash_completion.d/docker-compose
       ```
+    * Apply the Bash completion to the `d` alias (the alias was defined in the `bash-aliases.sh` script) with the
+      following command.
+    * ```bash
+      cat << EOF > "$BASH_COMPLETION_COMPAT_DIR/d"
+          # This is a neat trick to apply Bash completion to an aliased version of a command.
+          # You need to know the location of the Bash completion script and the exact 'complete ...' command that's
+          # used to apply it.
+See https://unix.stackexchange.com/a/685829/215204
+          source "$BASH_COMPLETION_COMPAT_DIR/docker"
+          complete -F _docker d
+      EOF
+      ```
-    * Add to `~/.config/bash/bash-env.sh`: `export DOCKER_SCAN_SUGGEST=false` to disable the "Use 'docker scan'" message
-      on every build.
+    * Add to `~/.config/bash/bash-env.sh`: `export DOCKER_SCAN_SUGGEST=false` to disable the "Use 'docker scan'" message on every build.
 For reference, see [this GitHub issue discussion](https://github.com/docker/scan-cli-plugin/issues/149#issuecomment-823969364).
 1. Install Karabiner-Elements from source <https://github.com/pqrs-org/Karabiner-Elements> and configure it with.